 Ceraplex can be obtained directly from the company or at local stores like vitamin shoppe, GNC, CVS, Walgreen, and Rite Aid.

 Procera Protect Cost

 The product website listed a price of $29.95.

 Does Procera Protect Work?

 Without studies, it's difficult to know if Procera Protect (Ceraplex) works or not.
 When it comes to a general antioxidant supplement, the ingredients in the supplement seem logical but that doesn't mean people with memory problems will notice a difference.
-For people who don't have memory problems and looking to reduce their chances of getting dementia, there is much more evidence for regular exercise than this supplement.
+For people who don't have memory problems and looking to reduce their chances of getting dementia, there is much more evidence for regular exercise.
 Something to think about.